zevv/nimcoro/README.md

   file descriptors with read or write events and a proc, and your proc will be called back when the file descriptor is ready.

-- main.nim: Here the above two modules come together to create very friendly async I/O. Look at the `waitForFd()` proc to see what is happening.
-This example creates a listening TCP socket which can handle multiple clients, which are all run inside coroutines.
+- io.nim: Here the above two modules come together to create very friendly async I/O. Look at the `waitForFd()` proc to see what is happening.

+- main.nim: This example creates a listening TCP socket which can handle multiple clients, which are all run inside coroutines.

 Note that the curent coro implementation confuses Nim's GC, run with `--gc:arc`!